 - 2008 records storage and disposal by health organisations survey report

-Survey reports prior to 2008 are available from State Records upon request.
+Survey reports prior to 2008 are available from NSW State Archives and Records upon request.

 The State Records Act places a number of obligations on public offices.
 Two of these are:

-- to make arrangements with State Records for monitoring and reporting on its records management program (s.12(4)), and
+- to make arrangements with NSW State Archives and Records for monitoring and reporting on its records management program (s.12(4)), and

-- to give State Records access to its records to monitor compliance with the requirements of the Act (s.15).
+- to give NSW State Archives and Records access to its records to monitor compliance with the requirements of the Act (s.15).

-State Records may report to the Minister responsible for a public office on a failure to comply with the requirements of the Act or on any matter of concern relating to a public office's obligations and may report about failures to comply in its annual report.
+NSW State Archives and Records may report to the Minister responsible for a public office on a failure to comply with the requirements of the Act or on any matter of concern relating to a public office's obligations and may report about failures to comply in its annual report.

-Section 13 of the Act permits State Records to approve standards and codes of best practice for records management by public offices.
+Section 13 of the Act permits NSW State Archives and Records to approve standards and codes of best practice for records management by public offices.
 Requirements from the standards have been introduced according to a timetable.